quentin-lc/frailtypack/paper/paper.md

 package for investigating surrogate endpoints through mediation analysis.
 A detailed explanation of these functions can be found in the reference manual of the package available in R or on the CRAN [@frailtypackcite].
-Results produces in this article used `frailtypack` version 3.6.5 and R version 4.4.0.
+Results in this article were obtained used `frailtypack` version 3.6.5 and R version 4.4.0.

 # Function jointSurroPenal